Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

-\paragraph{Configurable Level of Support} \textbf{The participants expressed the need to calibrate the \textit{game agent}’s playing ability} (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
+\textbf{The participants expressed the need to calibrate the \textit{game agent}’s skill level [F8]} (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
+Unlike play style, ``skill level'' refers to how competent or effective the copilot is relative to the player.
 If the agent is too skilled compared to the player, its actions may be difficult to interpret; conversely, some participants appreciated a highly skilled agent because it gave them a stronger sense of competence (Section~\ref{sssec:ux-preferred_modality}).
 The level of support could therefore be selected directly by the participant or automatically inferred by the agent.
-Automatically adapting the level of support to the pilot’s abilities was also mentioned in prior literature as a way to increase the acceptability of partial automation in multiplayer games~\cite{ahmetovic2025shared}.
+Automatically adapting the level of support to the pilot’s abilities was also mentioned in prior literature as a way to increase the acceptability of partial automation in multiplayer games~\cite{ahmetovic2026shared}.

-\paragraph{Verbal Interaction} \textbf{Participants emphasized the need for partial automation systems to incorporate verbal communication} features and engage in dialogue about instructing, signaling, planning, and commanding (Section~\ref{ssec:communication}).

-\paragraph{Non-Verbal Interaction} \textbf{The copilot should also allow non-verbal interaction} either as a substitute for verbal dialogue or as reinforcement.
-For example, a verbal message signaling a game element to the player could be paired with an on-screen indicator (\textit{e.g.}, a red box around the object) (Section~\ref{sssec:communication-signaling}).